a2p1k02/vyu/README.md

 ### Vyu is crossplatform lightweight Image Viewer

 ## Lyrics:
-I wrote this application because I was not happy with the performance of the "photography" application on Windows 10.
+I wrote this application because I was not happy with the performance of the "photography" application on Windows 10. <br>
 I used my little knowledge of C ++ and Qt. <br>
 Hopefully this application will become a standard application in your practice.

 ## How do this: